 Laura D Wood, Johns Hopkins School of Medicine

 The course will be held at the Laboratory's Banbury Conference Center located on the north shore of Long Island.
 All participants stay within walking distance of the Center.

-We anticipate this course will be partially supported with funds provided by: Lustgarten Foundation and the Pancreatric Cancer Action Network (PanCAN).
+This course is partially supported with funds provided by: Lustgarten Foundation and the Pancreatric Cancer Action Network (PanCAN).

 Scholarship funds are available for partial support of tuition, room and board on a merit basis.
 Please apply in writing when you apply stating the need for financial aid.